 The School of Kinesiology is responsible for academic study in Kinesiology.
-Degrees offered by the School include the Bachelor of Kinesiology (BKIN) and Bachelor of Kinesiology with Honours (BKIH).
+Degrees offered by the school include the Bachelor of Kinesiology (BKIN) and Bachelor of Kinesiology with Honours (BKIH).
+We also offer a Master of Applied Kinesiology (MAK) graduate program, for students who have already completed an undergraduate program.

-To compliment the BKIN/BKIH degrees, students can apply to any of the following options during their second year of study.
+To complement the BKIN/BKIH degrees, students can apply to any of the following options during their second year of study.
 These do NOT appear on the official degree.
 Contact the Director to arrange a meeting to discuss.